Built by Metorial, the integration platform for agentic AI.

 list_calendars

 Retrieves all calendars accessible to the authenticated user.
-This tool allows you to discover available calendars and their access levels.
+This tool provides visibility into all calendars you can access, including shared calendars from other users.

 Parameters:

-• showHidden (boolean, optional): Include hidden calendars in the results
+• showHidden (boolean, optional): Whether to include hidden calendars in the results

-• minAccessRole (string, optional): Filter calendars by minimum access level (freeBusyReader, reader, writer, or owner)
+• minAccessRole (string, optional): Filter calendars by minimum access level - options include "freeBusyReader", "reader", "writer", or "owner"

 create_event

-Creates a new calendar event with full control over timing, location, attendees, and notifications.
+Creates a new event with full control over all event properties.

 Parameters:

-• calendarId (string, required): The calendar to add the event to (use "primary" for your main calendar)
+• calendarId (string, required): Target calendar ID (use "primary" for main calendar)

-• endDateTime (string, required): Event end time in ISO 8601 format
+• endDateTime (string, required): End time in ISO 8601 format

 • description (string, optional): Detailed event description

-• location (string, optional): Physical or virtual location
+• location (string, optional): Event location or venue

-• attendees (array of strings, optional): List of attendee email addresses
+• attendees (array of strings, optional): Email addresses of event attendees

 update_event